 Test Results Possible Solutions Crossed Pair Depending on what the cable is being used for, this may be okay.
 A crossed-pair cable is common for a 10BASE-T application when connecting two hubs.
 Double-check the desired specifications for that segment and re-terminate the segment to correct the wiring if necessary.
-"OPEN If the problem continues, follow the possible solutions for on one or more of the pairs" on the next page.
+If the problem continues, follow the possible solutions for "OPEN on one or more of the pairs" on the next page.

-Test Results

-Possible Solutions

-OPEN on one or more of the pairs

-Perform a length test to locate fault.
-Go to the fault and correct the wiring error.

-If you cannot locate the fault by the length test, check all terminations at punchdown blocks, patch panels, and wall plates.
+Test Results Possible Solutions OPEN on one or Perform a length test to locate fault.
+Go to the fault and correct more of the pairs the wiring error.
+If you cannot locate the fault by the length test, check all ter- minations at punchdown blocks, patch panels, and wall plates.
 If no miswires are found, back up to the next-closest telecommunication outlet or transition point and test from there.
 Continue to the next outlet or transition point until fault the is isolated.
 Then reterminate the segment.
 If the problem continues, it could be a damaged cable.

-SHORT on one or more of the pairs

-SHORT on one or Follow same procedure as for "OPEN on one or more of the pairs."

-Remote unit not connected

-Be sure that the main and remote units are connected to the

-same cable.

-If the connections are correct, follow same procedure as searching for "OPEN on one or more of the pairs."
+SHORT on one or Follow same procedure as for "OPEN on one or more of the more of the pairs pairs."
+Remote unit Be sure that the main and remote units are connected to the not connected same cable.
+If correct, follow same procedure as searching for "OPEN on one or more of the pairs."
+Reversed pair Depending on the application, this may be okay.

-Reversed pair

-Depending on the application, this may be okay.

 Double-check the specification you are testing to and re-terminate the segment if necessary to correct the problem.
 If the problem continues, follow the procedure for "OPEN on one or more of the pairs" to locate fault.

-Split pair

-Make note of which pairs are split.
+Split pair Make note of which pairs are split.
 Double-check the requirements (which conductors should be paired) for the segment under test.

-Test Results

-Possible Solutions

-Split pair (continued)

-The SCAN-LAN VI is designed to test for EIA/TIA 568 pairing (1,2; 3,6; 4,5; 7,8).
-USOC pairing is 1,8; 2,7; 3,6; 4,5.
-If testing a USOC cable, you will get a split pair between pins 1,2 and 7,8.

-Another common pairing is 1,2; 3,4; 5,6; 7,8.
-If testing this type, you will get a split pair message between 3,6 and 4,5.
+Test Results Possible Solutions Split pair The SCAN-LAN Vt is designed to test for EIA/TIA 568 (continued) pairing (1, 2; 3, 6; 4, 5; 7, 8).
+USOC pairing is 1, 8; 2, 7; 3, 6; 4, 5.
+If testing a USOC cable, you will get a split pair between pins 1, 2 and 7, 8.
+Another common politics is 4, 2, 2, 4, 5, 0, 7, 0.
+If testing this Another common pairing is 1, 2; 3, 4; 5, 6; 7, 8.
+If testing this type, you will get a split pair message between 3, 6 and 4, 5.
 If a split pair is not expected, make sure the cable is twisted pair.
 Using silver-satin untwisted cable will also result in split pairs.
 Check the coloring of the wiring at all termination points for proper pairing.
 Correct the wiring as necessary.